AvaloniaUI/avalonia-docs/docs/guides/platforms/windows/host-avalonia-controls-in-winforms.md

 ## Overview

-An exemplary Windows Forms application with Avalonia controls requires at least three projects:
+An exemplary Windows Forms application with Avalonia controls requires at least two projects:

 1. `YourApp` Cross platform library where you put your Avalonia controls
+2. `YourApp.WinForms` Your existing Windows Forms application
-2. `YourApp.Desktop` Executable Avalonia application, required for the Visual Studio Avalonia designer
+3. `YourApp.Desktop` (optional) Executable Avalonia application, required only for the Visual Studio Avalonia designer
-3. `YourApp.WinForms` Your existing Windows Forms application

-## Prerequisites

-- Visual Studio 2022
-- Avalonia extension for Visual Studio 2022
-- A solution with a Windows Forms project
+As Windows Forms is only supported on Microsoft Windows, adding Avalonia controls to your app will not make it cross platform.

 ## Step-by-step instructions

+These instruction assume that you use Visual Studio 2022 with the Avalonia extension.
+You can adjust the steps and leave out the `YourApp.Desktop` project if you are using VS Code or Rider.

 1. Create both Avalonia projects
    - In Visual Studio add a new project to your solution